In this blog post, I will share how to copy properties from a DTO object to an Entity object and then back from an Entity object to a DTO object.

 Copy Properties from DTO to Entity

-To copy properties from the above-mentioned DTO to an Entity object, we can use the following line of code:
+To copy properties from the mentioned DTO to an Entity object, you can use the following line of code:

 UserEntity userEntity = new UserEntity(); BeanUtils.copyProperties(userDto, userEntity);